qwp0905/lfdb/README.md

 - **Key size**: maximum 256 bytes
 - **Value size**: maximum 65,536 bytes (64 KB)
 - **Heavy removes**: compaction is not implemented.
-Disk space freed by removes is returned to the free list and reused for new writes, but the data file never shrinks.
+Disk space freed by removes is returned to the per-table free list and reused for new writes, but each table's data file never shrinks.
 Heavy delete workloads will cause disk fragmentation over time.
 Tune `gc_trigger_interval` to reduce empty leaf nodes and maintain scan performance, but this does not recover fragmented disk space.
+Dropping a table deletes the entire file immediately.

 ## License